outrightmental/screencode/README.md

 Computer programmers are writers, and they have perfected the art of writing in groups.
 Computer programmers write together efficiently in groups using a tool called **Source Code Version Control**.

 Screenplay is the source code of film.
-We seek to create a tool for the new millenium of screen writing, **Screencode**
+We seek to create a tool for the new millennium of screen writing, **Screencode**

 Screencode is a 2-part epoxy made of two existing technologies that computer programmers have been using to write together efficiently for years: